Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

 .. image:: _static/standard_workflow_consecutive_linking.png

 2. Parallel linking.

-You need the full list of parental units for link_gds with 2 `link functions`: link_image_saver and link_snapshotter with self.decision argument (previous unit) to add units (image_saver and snapshotter) parallel between decision and gds.
+For execution Units in parallel, provide the list of the linked Units to `link functions` as an argument.
+In this example 'Snapshotter' and 'ImageSaver' will be linked with 'GradientDescend' Unit in parallel to 'GradientDescend' Unit.

 .. code-block:: python